 Torture, violence and oppression – human rights violations of the highest order – must have consequences.
 Especially when they are committed right in the middle of Europe.
 We at least will not close our eyes to this injustice.
 That is why we have joined with Denmark, the United Kingdom and other countries to launch the International Accountability Platform for Belarus.

-The International Accountability Platform for Belarus (IAPB) is a new mechanism intended to help collect and preserve evidence of torture and other serious human rights violations early on and in a secure manner.
+Set up in March 2021, the International Accountability Platform for Belarus (IAPB) is intended to help collect and preserve evidence of torture and other serious human rights violations early on and in a secure manner.
 It is one element in efforts towards ensuring more comprehensive accountability.
-There are various ways in which documented evidence can be used to ensure accountability: it can form the basis for subsequent prosecutions in Belarus or in third states in line with the principle of universal jurisdiction.
+There are various ways in which documented evidence can in future be used to ensure accountability: it can form the basis for subsequent prosecutions in Belarus or in third states in line with the principle of universal jurisdiction.
 The IAPB can also work with international investigation mechanisms, such as the United Nations Human Rights Council.

 Along with Germany, Denmark and the United Kingdom as the main initiators, Austria, Belgium, Canada, Czechia, Estonia, Finland, Iceland, Latvia, Lithuania, the Netherlands, Norway, Poland, Romania, Slovakia, Switzerland and the United States are supporting the initiative.

 In parallel, Germany is supporting the investigation mechanism mandated by the United Nations Human Rights Council under the auspices of the United Nations High Commissioner for Human Rights.
-As soon as this investigation mechanism can begin work, the NGO‑led IAPB will transmit the evidence it has collected to it.
+The two mechanisms will cooperate closely